connecticus/spree-barcode-generator/README.md

 Dependencies
 ============

-NOTICE: WORKING IN THIS FOR MAKE IT WORKS

 spree_html_invoice ..... but

 The dependency is not made explicit in case you don't need receipt (see configure section).

 By default POS relies on html-invoice to print a receipt.
 You can configure this away by setting :pos_printing to the url where you want to redirect after print.
 By default it is "/admin/invoice/number/receipt" which relies on spree-html-invoice to be installed.
 To remove this dependency you could redirect to the order show like so

 SpreePos::Config.set(:pos_printing => "admin/orders/number") #and number gets substituted with the order number

 You can install spree-product-barcodes to print product labels if need be.
 Otherwise use the existing upc barcodes on the products and scan them into the sku.

 Configure